sztoor/model_serving/README.md

 The client code will start two VMs and by uisng Ansible orchestration environment it will contextualize both of the VMs simultanously.

-4. Installation and configuration of Ansible on the client machine.
+4. Install and configure Ansible on the client machine.

-- First will generate a cluster SSH key.
+- First generate a cluster SSH key.

 Check the username you are login as